 Stress balls are fun to squeeze and play with, and also offer an opportunity for students to engage with their senses, regulate their emotions, and increase their focus and concentration while doing school work or other activities.
-Watch the video or follow the steps below to make your own stress ball!
+Watch the video or follow the steps below to make a stress ball!

 - Stretch the opening of the balloon over the bottom of the funnel.
 Make sure it is completely over the narrow part of the funnel.